carbon-design-system/carbon-design-kit/README.md

 ## 📚 Getting Started
-> **Disclaimer:** Assets in the Sketch file may render poorly and not to spec if the `HelvNeueforIBM.otf` font is not being used.

 ### Designers

+* The Carbon Design Kit now uses the new typeface **IBM Plex**.
+It is open sourced and free to download from the [IBM GitHub repo](https://github.com/IBM/type/tree/master/fonts)
-* Download the latest version of the Carbon Design Kit by clicking **Download ZIP** in the upper right hand corner of this page
+* Download the latest version of the Carbon Design Kit by clicking on the latest kit file in this repo (`Carbon_Design-Kit_x.x.x.sketch`) then on the next age click the download button or “View Raw”.
+(Note: downloading from the main repo page will download the entire repo including previous version)

-* This requires having the latest version of <a href="https://www.sketchapp.com/">Sketch</a> installed.
+* The Design Kit requires having the latest version of <a href="https://www.sketchapp.com/">Sketch</a> installed.
 * Open the Design Kit file in Sketch
 * Core visual styles, components, and templates are broken out into respective pages
 * Use the components and core visual styles to build out your design